• Skip to primary navigation

 Tips for Making This Risotto Recipe

-• Don’t serve your perfectly cooked risotto in cold bowls.
-Warm ’em up a little!
-This is a great tip to warm bowls.
+- Don’t serve your perfectly cooked risotto in cold bowls.
+Just like this tip for warming plates, use the same process to warm your bowls.

 More Easy Recipes for Two